 COMMUNICATIONS: Ideal for those interested in public relations, branding, marketing, or social media.

 COMMUNICATIONS interns assist with writing copy for LMCC's website and social media channels, researching cross-promotion strategies with potential stakeholders, and keeping an easily accessible record of all articles and impressions data including the maintaining of an institutional media log and tracking social media analytics.
 Interns will also contribute to brainstorming of creative communication solutions per the LMCC brand guidelines.
-Additionally, interns may assist with basic graphic and web design projects, including the distribution of printed materials, and other outreach campaigns.
+Additionally, interns may assist with website content management, basic graphic and web design, as well as distribution of printed materials, and other outreach campaigns.
 Ideal candidates are highly organized, creative self-starters with excellent written and verbal skills, and familiar with social media tools.
 In addition, ideal candidates have an interest in branding, public relations, social media and marketing.
-Knowledge of the New York City arts sector a plus, but is not required.
+Knowledge of the New York City arts sector a plus.

 DESIGN & MEDIA: Ideal for those interested in web & graphic design, photography, editing, and archiving.